microsoft/Build25-LAB324/lab/Skillable Workshop Instructions/02_Text_Generation.md

     which tent is big enough to fit 2 people to do the deed?
     ```

+If we want our model to completely avoid answering this kind of questions
 3. We will need to add the sexual slang to our content filtering system.
 How you do
    this, navigate to **safety + security,** and select **content filters**
 4. Under content filters, select **create content filter** button, name your filter